 Peace Lantern

-The gardens are filled with secret garden paths and alcoves that lead to hidden treasures.
-So we decided to do some exploring where we discovered this Japanese stone lantern which we learned was a gift to the Gardens and is placed within direct sight of the grave of Edward Bok as a tribute.
+The gardens are filled with secret paths and alcoves that lead to hidden treasures.
+So we decided to do some exploring.
+We discovered this Japanese stone lantern, which we learned was a gift to the Gardens, and placed it in direct sight of the grave of Edward Bok as a tribute.
 It symbolizes with its encircling doves, humanity’s universal hope for world peace.

 Pine Ridge Nature Trail